 II.1 Eligibility

-The Portal is reserved to natural persons who have reached the age of majority, that is to say at least eighteen (18) years of age.
+The Portal is reserved to natural persons who have reached the age of majority (eighteen (18) years).
 By creating an Account, the User confirms that they have reached the minimum age required and that all information provided is accurate, current and complete.

-The CMA reserves the right to request, at any time, documentary evidence of age and of identity, and to suspend or terminate without notice any Account for which such evidence cannot be produced.
-The CMA does not knowingly process personal data of persons under the age of eighteen (18) through the Portal; where such processing comes to its attention, the relevant Account shall be terminated and the corresponding personal data shall be deleted in accordance with the Data Retention Policy.
+The CMA may request, at any time, documentary evidence of age and identity, and may suspend or terminate without notice any Account for which such evidence cannot be produced.
+Such proof will not be processed and stored by CMA, or shared with third parties.
+The CMA does not knowingly process personal data of persons under the age of eighteen (18) through the Portal; where such processing comes to its attention, the relevant Account shall be terminated and the corresponding personal data deleted under the Data Retention Policy.

 II.2 Membership Categories

-• Luxembourg-based Members (residents or nationals): full access to the Services subject to the relevant access rules and verifications.
+• Local Members (Luxembourg residents and/or nationals): full access to the Services (some Services are subject to availability and prior acceptance of the Artist/Band project).

-• International Members: access to a defined sub-set of Services, as determined by the CMA on the basis of objective and proportionate criteria.
+• International Members: access to a defined sub-set of Services (some subject to availability and prior acceptance of the Artist/Band project), as determined by the CMA on objective and proportionate criteria.

-• Non-Members: limited access to the public-facing pages of the Portal (in particular public artist directories and information pages), without authentication.
+• Non-Members: limited access to the public-facing pages of the Portal (in particular public Artist/Band Profiles and information pages), without authentication.

-The CMA reserves the right to define, modify, restrict or suspend the scope of the Services associated with each membership category at any time, subject to the principles of transparency and proportionality.
+The CMA may define, modify, restrict or suspend the scope of the Services associated with each membership category at any time, subject to the principles of transparency and proportionality.

 II.3 One Account per Person

 Each User may hold only one Account on the Portal.
-The creation of multiple Accounts in order to circumvent a restriction, a sanction, or any limitation of access is strictly prohibited and constitutes a serious breach of the present Terms.
+Creating multiple Accounts to circumvent a restriction, sanction or limitation of access is strictly prohibited and constitutes a serious breach of these Terms.

 III.
 Account Security and User Responsibilities